ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 # Ciphersuites {#ciphersuite}

-TEEP protocol uses COSE as protection mechanisms of TEEP messages.
+The TEEP protocol uses COSE for protection of TEEP messages.
 After QueryResponse, the selected cryptographic algorithm is used in the TEEP messages: Install, Success and Error.
 To negotiate the chosing cryptographic mechanisms and algorithms, TEEP protocol defines the ciphersuite structure.